adneovrebo/DAT500-project/README.md

 - [Tensorflow arXiv dataset](https://www.tensorflow.org/datasets/catalog/scientific_papers)
 - [arXiv metadata](https://www.kaggle.com/datasets/Cornell-University/arxiv)

+### Sample dataset
+In the `data`folder there is a sample dataset that can be used if you want to test the implementations. `sample.txt`includes 200 articles, while `preprocessed-sample.txt` have been preprocessed to be used with the algorithms LSH and TF-IDF.
+You can also find the corresponding article categories in `article_categories.csv`.

-⚠️ NB: Dataset is not included in this repository.
+⚠️ NB:Full dataset is not included in this repository.

 ## Repo structure
 - preprocessing